 I now realize that as an adult who drinks hot beverages all the time, my idea of “warm” is actually much too hot.
 The temperature at which breast milk should be served is what most adults would consider lukewarm.

-So then, what’s the best way to warm breast milk?
-If you want to make sure it stays below 104, then there are a couple of options:
+If you want to make sure it stays below 104 degrees, then there are a couple of options:

-Use a bowl of warm water: Not-too-hot tap water changed out once or twice should bring milk from refrigerator temp to body temp within a few minutes.
-Easy enough!
+- Use a bowl of warm water: Not-too-hot tap water changed out once or twice should bring milk from refrigerator temp to body temp within a few minutes.

 One final note: You may be asking yourself, what about defrosting breast milk?
 Whenever possible, allow milk to thaw by simply moving a jar of milk from the freezer to the refrigerator, and letting it defrost over time.
 But if you need to make a bottle ASAP, and your only option is milk that’s totally frozen, just know that rather than putting the milk in very hot water, your best bet is warm water and a little waiting.